April is National Donate Life Month.

 Moved by these hard facts, some individuals have stepped up to donate kidneys and partial livers anonymously.
 These living donors receive no medical benefit from the procedure and subject themselves to some real risks.
 Further, their gifts benefit people they do not even know.

-Dr. Trevor Reichman explores the ethical issues surrounding the risk and anonymity of living donors in “Anonymous Living Donor Transplantation: Ethical or Medically Reckless?” published in the spring issue of the Ochsner Journal.
+Dr. Trevor Reichman explores the ethical issues surrounding the risk and anonymity of living donors in “Anonymous Living Donor Transplantation: Ethical or Medically Reckless?” published in the spring issue of Ochsner Journal.

 Living donation is not a choice many people will make.
 However, those who want to help have another option.
 Most transplanted organs come from deceased donors.
 A simple step anyone can take is to register to become an organ donor with Donate Life America and select Yes to organ donation at driver’s license renewal time.

-To subscribe to the electronic table of contents for the Ochsner Journal and receive notification whenever a new issue is published, complete this brief form.
+To subscribe to the electronic table of contents for Ochsner Journal and receive notification whenever a new issue is published, complete this brief form.